SixArm/pitch-deck-template/README.md

 * Show your realistic sales forecast, profit and loss forecast, and cash flow forecast for 3 years.

-* Limit yourself to charts that show sales, total customers, total expenses, and profits.
+* Limit any charts to sales, total customers, total expenses, and profits.

-* Do not show in-depth spreadsheets because these are difficult to read in a presentation format.
+* Omit in-depth spreadsheets because these are hard to read in a presentation.

 * Try to explain your growth based on traction you already have.